risk analysis and risk management

 Risk criteria may include, for example, cost, health, safety, environmental standards, legal requirements, socioeconomic factors, and the concerns of stakeholders.

-Risk evaluation supports decisions regarding the significance of a risk to the organisation; and if a specific risk should be accepted, controlled, or mitigated.
+Risk evaluation supports decisions regarding the significance of a risk to the organisation and whether a specific risk should be accepted, controlled, or mitigated.

 Risk Likelihood